^

 • Holisal.

-• Decaturene.
+• Decatylene.

-Acute forms of stomatitis are often accompanied by an increase in temperature, in such cases, antipyretic drugs are indicated:
+Acute forms of stomatitis are often accompanied by an increase in temperature; in such cases, antipyretic drugs are indicated:

-• Preparations containing paracetamol.
+• Medicines containing paracetamol.

 • Acetylsalicylic acid (aspirin).

-• Chlorhexidine Bigluconate.
+• Chlorhexidine bigluconate.

 • Ofloxacin.